Top Actelion shareholder says backs J&J deal above 246 Sfr/share

-French drugmaker Sanofi is considering a bid for Swiss biotech company Actelion , rivaling an offer made by U.S. healthcare company Johnson & Johnson , Bloomberg reported.

-LONDON A top-30 investor in Swiss pharmaceutical company Actelion (ATLN.S) said he would back a takeover approach for the whole company from U.S. rival Johnson & Johnson (JNJ.N) above 246 Swiss francs.
+LONDON (Reuters) - A top-30 investor in Swiss pharmaceutical company Actelion (ATLN.S) said he would back a takeover approach for the whole company from U.S. rival Johnson & Johnson (JNJ.N) above 246 Swiss francs.

 Actelion confirmed it was in talks with J&J on Nov.
 25, without giving details.
 Media reports suggested an initial bid of 246 Swiss francs had been rejected, while subsequent reports have suggested a revised bid of around 250 Swiss francs and the potential for rival companies to also table an offer.